 Magnesium’s most crucial role is in helping with brain, heart, and muscle function, but it’s also involved in the synthesis of DNA, RNA, and proteins, and is a critical factor in at least 600-800 enzymatic reactions.
 According to the National Institute of Health, recommended daily allowances range from 400-420 mg for adult men and 310-320 mg for adult women.

 If magnesium is underappreciated, iodine is downright ignored.
 Ever since iodine was added to table salt, people in developed countries have stopped giving this mineral its due attention.
+But globally, iodine deficiency is extremely prevalent, with approximately 2 billion people suffering worldwide.

 Iodine deficiency symptoms